 Don't let enjoying a lunch or dinner out at a restaurant ruin your healthy eating goals.
-Follow my easy tips for how to eat healthy at restaurants to see how eating out healthy is possible and delicious!
+Follow my easy tips for how to eat healthy at restaurants!

-One of the most difficult things I've found when trying to follow a healthy lifestyle is eating out at restaurants.
+Eating out at restaurants is one of the most difficult things I've found when trying to follow a healthy lifestyle.
 When you work so hard at home to follow healthy eating guidelines, eating at a restaurant can feel like a step backwards.
 At restaurants, you can say goodbye to knowing everything that goes into your food and, most likely, to avoiding unhealthy ingredients, like butter, salt, and lots of saturated fats.

 You could say, "Well, I just wont eat out, then."
 But, realistically, that's just not gonna happen.
 Eating at restaurants is fun and social and new.